ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

-  If a method cannot be uniquely identified using the built in filters, but a fixed pattern of opcodes can identify the method, then the opcode pattern can be defined using the fingerprint `opcodes { }` declaration.
+  If a method cannot be uniquely identified using the built in filters, but a fixed pattern of opcodes can identify the method, then the opcode pattern can be defined using the fingerprint `opcodes()` declaration.
 Opcode patterns do not allow variable spacing between each opcode, and all opcodes all must appear exactly as declared.
-  In general opcode patterns should be avoided due to their fragility.
+  Opcode patterns should be avoided whenever possible due to their fragility and possibility of matching completely unrelated code.

 - Package and class name: